cyqsimon/WebcamFriendlyLichess/README.md

 [Tampermonkey for Firefox](https://addons.mozilla.org/en-GB/firefox/addon/tampermonkey/)

 Then go to Tampermonkey -> Dashboard -> Utilities.
-Paste the following link in the URL textbox and import.
+At the bottom find the URL section, paste the following link in the textbox and import.

 https://github.com/cyqsimon/WebcamFriendlyLichess/raw/master/script.js

 Confirm by clicking install.

 And you're all set!
-Simply go to Lichess and observe the effects.
+Simply refresh Lichess and observe the effects.

 ## 🧩 Compatibility